Raleigh BRT: Equitable Development Around Transit

 Want to help plan to maximize the benefits of Bus Rapid Transit?

 This process involves broad community discussion about how to maximize improved transit while delivering an equitable and sustainable solution.
 We want to hear you as we plan together.

-In September, there will be in-person and online workshops.
+In early fall, there will be in-person and online workshops.
 City staff will present to Citizen Advisory Commissions and other community groups between now and September.
 If you’d like us to speak with your group, reach out to project manager Jason Hardin at 919-703-7077.